tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/产品简介/应用场景_intl.md

 ## Government Affairs
 To meet the high-security standard required for government cloud deployment, Anti-DDoS Advanced provides high-level security for major government conferences, and activities, especially during sensitive periods.
 It ensures the availability of public services and thus helps increase the government credibility.
 ## Enterprises
-Anti-DDoS Advanced ensures the availability of enterprise websites and helps prevent financial losses and brand image damage from DDoS attacks, while you do not have to spend on infrastructure/hardware and maintenance.
+Anti-DDoS Advanced ensures company websites are always available and helps to prevent financial losses and blemished brand image from DDoS attacks.
+Plus you can save money by not having to invest in infrastructure, hardware and maintenance.